-We have concluded jumping for the season and will resume in spring 2017.
+We have concluded jumping for the season and will resume in the spring.
 Please call or email for additional details.

 California Bungee is a highly committed safety first organization.
 Currently California Bungee jumps from bridges throughout northern California.
 Bridge locations vary depending on the time of year, water flow beneath the bridge and accessibility.
 Typical bridge heights are between 140′ and 180′.
 The cost for your initial jump is $75 for one jump or $125 for two jumps.

 Bridge heights vary in northern California depending on the water levels beneath the bridges.

 As you climb over the guard rail you feel your heart pounding intensely, both in your chest and your throat.
 And then the count down begins…5…4…3…2…1.. and you feel your legs shudder beneath you as you push off from the bridge.
 (The pucker factor is at it’s highest here) The wind glides across your fear stricken face as you plunge toward the earth.
 You feel the cords tug on your harness and your descent stops 5 feet above the water.
 As you breathe a sigh of relief, the energy in the cords immediately propels you upward at lightning speed.
 You curse beneath your breath as you are defying gravity and then plunge toward the water again.
 After 4 or 5 bounces you dangle from the bridge…….